by Tina Allen, LMT, CPMMT, CPMT, CIMT

 Pediatric Massage Therapy May be a Viable Choice for Your Child

 Another study focused on children with asthma.
 One group received twenty minutes of either relaxation therapy or massage therapy (both provided by parents.)
-Decreases in anxiety coupled with higher cortisol levels, peak air flow and other pulmonary functions also improved in the children who were massaged.
+Decreases in anxiety coupled with lower cortisol levels, peak air flow and other pulmonary functions also improved in the children who were massaged.
 Important to note that those who had lower anxiety, also felt better overall about asthma and even became more vocal about it by the end of the study.

 Overall, research has shown that pediatric massage therapy can ease both physical symptoms as well as emotional discomforts associated with pediatric medical conditions.
 Research studies conducted by the Touch Research Institutes at the University of Miami School of Medicine, demonstrate that massage can alleviate pain, anxiety and depression in pediatric clients.
 This innovative healing touch therapy also provides comfort, relaxation, reduction of stress hormones and relief from chronic conditions such as asthma, nausea, constipation and muscle aches.

 Pediatric massage therapy may be a viable choice for your child with asthma, Cystic Fibrosis or other ailments.
 As always, we recommend contacting your primary care provider before starting any new treatment.